-Dirt Bike Won’t Start – How To Get It Running Again
+13 Reasons Why Your Dirt Bike Won’t Start & How To Fix It

 Does your dirt bike turn over but won’t start?
 It’s not only disappointing, but trying to figure the problem can be frustrating.
 If you need to get your dirt bike running ASAP, then you’re in the right place.
 This post will cover all of the most common reasons why your dirt bike won’t start and how to fix it so you can go riding again!

 Has your dirt bike been sitting in the garage for a while?
 Maybe it won’t start after it’s been in storage for a year or three.
 Or your bike ran fine the other day and today it won’t start.
 Whatever the cause is, you can often find and solve the problem in short time.

 Why Won’t My Dirt Bike Start?

 In order for your dirt bike to start it needs spark, and a proper mixture of air and fuel.
 If your dirt bike is not getting just one of these, you can kick it over all day long and it still won’t start.
 To save some possible time, we’ll take a quick look at each of these areas to see if you can spot something simple.
 That way you won’t spend an hour trying to fix one thing when the problem could be something completely different.

 The Most Common Reasons Why Your Dirt Bike Won’t Start:

 - Gas isn’t turned on/no gas in tank